netscaler/ansible-collection-netscaleradc/features_v2.md

 # `netscaler.adc` collection features

+## NITRO Python SDK is not required

+Unlike the `citrix.adc` collection, the new `netscaler.adc` collection does not require the NITRO Python SDK to be installed on the Ansible control node.

 ## 4 modes of operation (`state` option in the module task)

 The `netscaler.adc` collection supports 4 modes of operation.